opendaylight/docs/docs/release-process/managed-release.rst

 Final Checkpoint
 ################

-At 2 weeks after RC0 a final checkpoint will be collected by the release team and presented to the TSC at the next TSC meeting.
+At 2 weeks after code freeze a final checkpoint will be collected by the release team and presented to the TSC at the next TSC meeting.

 Projects will need to create the following artifacts: